How to Install OpenJDK 8 on Ubuntu 24.04, 22.04 or 20.04

 Runn Java Code Test Hello Application

 Once the code has been successfully compiled, you can run your Java program.
-Do this with the java command, followed by the name of the class you want to run (without the ‘.java’ extension).
+Do this with the java command, followed by the class name you want to run (without the ‘.java’ extension).

 Run your ‘Hello World’ program with the following command: